HoangHoa99/leetcode/README.md

-# leetcode
-Leetcode solution by me
+# Leetcode solution
+This repo has been created to show leetcode solution that made by me.

+I will refactor code performance in the future